vesoft-inc/nebula-importer/README.md

 * `clientSettings.retry`: **Optional**.
 Shows the failed retrying times to execute nGQL queries in Nebula Graph client.
 * `clientSettings.concurrency`: **Optional**.
 Shows the concurrency of Nebula Graph Client, i.e. the connection number between the Nebula Graph Client and the Nebula Graph Server.
 The default value is 10.
 * `clientSettings.channelBufferSize`: **Optional**.
 Shows the buffer size of the cache queue for each Nebula Graph Client, the default value is 128.
 * `clientSettings.space`: **Required**.
 Specifies which `space` the data is imported into.
-Do not import data to multiple spaces at one time because this will hurt the performance.
+Do not import data to multiple spaces at the same time because it causes a performance problem.
 * `clientSettings.connection`: **Required**.
-Configures the `user`, `password` and `address` information for Nebula Graph Server.
+Configures the `user`, `password`, and `address` information for Nebula Graph Server.
 * `clientSettings.postStart`: **Optional**.
-Stores the operations after connecting Nebula Graph Server and before data inserting:
+Stores the operations that are performed after the Nebula Graph Server is connected and before any data is inserted.
-  * `clientSettings.postStart.commands` defines some commands scripts after connecting Nebula Graph Server.
+  * `clientSettings.postStart.commands`: Defines a script composed of some commands that will run when Nebula Graph Server is connected.
-  * `clientSettings.postStart.afterPeriod` defines the interval between running the preceding commands and inserting data to Nebula Graph Server.
+  * `clientSettings.postStart.afterPeriod`: Defines the interval between running the preceding commands and inserting data to Nebula Graph Server.
 * `clientSettings.preStop`: **Optional**.
 Configures the operations before disconnecting Nebula Graph Server.
-  * `clientSettings.preStop.commands` defines some command scripts before disconnecting Nebula Graph Server.
+  * `clientSettings.preStop.commands`: Defines some command scripts before disconnecting Nebula Graph Server.

 ### Files